MainaKimani/noteit/README.md

 The signature is issued by the JWT backend, using the header + payload + SECRET_KEY.
 Upon each request this signature is verified.
 If any information in the header or in the payload was changed by the client it will invalidate the signature.
 As a result, this upholds the integrity of the backend data since only an authenticated user can perform CREATE, READ, UPDATE, and DELETE requests.

+## Monitoring
+Prometheus is used in this project to monitor the application during runtime; which is an open-source systems monitoring and alerting toolkit that can be used to easily and cheaply monitor infrastructure and applications.
+Once you run the application, you case the logs on port `:8000/metrics`.
+However, the view a detailed dashbord, one would require cloud platform or a running container instance.